Antique Tudor Queen Elizabeth 1st Wearing Ruff Collar Door Knocker

 - Offered in fine old used worn condition.

-- With various weathering stains discolouration, commensurate with usage & old age.
-No fixing nuts and no bolts are not included and you woud need to get these in order to fit this knocker to your door.
+- With various weathering stains discoloration, commensurate with usage & old age.
+No fixing nuts and no bolts are not included, and you would need to get these in order to fit this knocker to your door.

-- Browse our exciting Fine Arts, antiques & collectuble collections available in our gallery.
+- Browse our exciting Fine Arts, antiques & collectible collections available in our gallery.

 Dimensions in centimetres